- Writing tools

 Kawajiri brushes Kawajiri fude

-Excellent calligraphy brushes from the Setouchi region; a child of the renowned Kyo brushes
+Excellent calligraphy brushes from the Setouchi region

-The origin of Kawajiri Fude dates back to the end of the Edo period.
-In 1838, Sanzo Kikutani, a brush merchant, traveled to Arima in Sesshu province (present Hyogo Prefecture) to purchase calligraphy brushes for sale in private elementary schools and other institutions of the Kure area.
-With the success of the business, Kikutani encouraged local villagers to take advantage of the quiet farming winter season and take up brush making.
-In 1850, Yaekichi Ueno employed brush making craftsmen from Izumo province to begin brush manufacture, and this is considered to be the origin of today's brush making industry.
+The beginning of Kawajiri Brushes dates back to the end of the Edo period (1603-1868).
+In 1838, a brush merchant named Sanzo KIKUTANI traveled to Arima in the Sesshu province (current Hyogo prefecture) to purchase calligraphy brushes to sell at private elementary schools and other institutions of the Kure area.
+With the success of this business, he encouraged local villagers to take advantage of the off-season for farmers in winter and take up brush making.
+In 1850, Yaekichi UENO employed brush making craftsmen from the Izumo province to begin brush manufacturing, and this is considered to be the origin of today's brush making industry.
 Over time, brush production steadily developed and the industry experienced its golden years particularly from the end of the Meiji period (1868-1912) until the early Showa period (1926-1988).
 The conscription of many craftsmen during World War II reduced production, but gradually along with the increasing postwar prosperity the Kawajiri Brush industry recovered.
 The industry management was later streamlined to meet demands of the new era.
 Today the city of Kawajiri has grown to be a noted production center producing 20% of annual domestic production.

 General Production Process